ewang2002/Utilities/spoiler/README.md

 1. Make sure you get the release build of this executable.
 See the previous section for more information.
 2. Put the executable (from step 1) into a folder (preferably containing other executables/utilities).
 Then, in your user environmental variables, put the path to this folder under the variable `PATH`.
-3. You should be able to access `spongebob` from the CLI.
+3. You should be able to access `spoiler` from the CLI.